daniaokuye/winnerineast.github.io/README.md

 - [ccahce](https://github.com/winnerineast/ccache):ccache is a compiler cache.
 It speeds up recompilation by caching the result of previous compilations and detecting when the same compilation is being done again.
 Supported languages are C, C++, Objective-C and Objective-C++.
 - [cicada](https://github.com/winnerineast/cicada): Fast lightweight HTTP service framework.
 - [CMake](https://github.com/winnerineast/CMake):CMake is a cross-platform, open-source build system generator.
+- [flink](https://github.com/winnerineast/flink): a famous data stream processing framework.
+- [flogo](https://github.com/winnerineast/flogo): Project Flogo is an ultra-light, Go-based open source ecosystem for building event-driven apps.
+Event-driven, you say?
+Yup, the notion of triggers and actions are leveraged to process incoming events.
+An action, a common interface, exposes key capabilities such as application integration, stream processing, etc.
 - [gflag](https://github.com/winnerineast/gflags):The gflags package contains a C++ library that implements commandline flags processing.
 It includes built-in support for standard types such as string and the ability to define flags in the source file in which they are used.
 Online documentation available at: https://gflags.github.io/gflags/.
+- [ghidra](https://github.com/winnerineast/ghidra):Ghidra is a software reverse engineering (SRE) framework created and maintained by the National Security Agency Research Directorate.
+This framework includes a suite of full-featured, high-end software analysis tools that enable users to analyze compiled code on a variety of platforms including Windows, macOS, and Linux.
+Capabilities include disassembly, assembly, decompilation, graphing, and scripting, along with hundreds of other features.
+Ghidra supports a wide variety of processor instruction sets and executable formats and can be run in both user-interactive and automated modes.
+Users may also develop their own Ghidra plug-in components and/or scripts using Java or Python.
 - [glog](https://github.com/winnerineast/glog): Google logging module in C++.
 - [gRPC](https://github.com/winnerineast/grpc):gRPC is a modern, open source, high-performance remote procedure call (RPC) framework that can run anywhere. gRPC enables client and server applications to communicate transparently, and simplifies the building of connected systems.
 - [guava](https://github.com/winnerineast/guava):Google Core Libraries for Java.